cwahn/notes/rust/project-structure.md

 One could use the `use` keyword to reduce repetition; i.e. `use crate::<module-name>::<sub-module>:: ... ::<item>` first, and just `<item>`.

+## Note
+A crate could have mulitple executables, but only one library.
+In case one prefer the multiple library concept, consider workspaces.

 ## Reference
 [^1]: https://doc.rust-lang.org/book/ch07-00-managing-growing-projects-with-packages-crates-and-modules.html